YegorChevardin/design-patterns/Readme.md

 > algorithm.
 It promotes code reusability and helps enforce a consistent structure for related algorithms while allowing
 > customization of certain parts of those algorithms.

+### Visitor

+> The Visitor Pattern is a behavioral design pattern used in software engineering to represent an operation to be
+> performed on the elements of an object structure.
+It allows you to define a new operation without changing the classes
+> of the elements on which it operates.
+The Visitor Pattern separates the algorithm from the object structure, promoting
+> extensibility and maintainability.